abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Two sets connected with multiple functions](set_arrows.svg)

+There are some types of categories in which only one morphism between two objects is allowed (or one in each direction), but we will talk about them later (they are also called orders).

 Composition
 ---

 One of the few or maybe even the only requirement for a structure to be called a category is that two morphisms can make a third, or in other words that morphisms are *composable* - given two successive arrows with appropriate type signature, we can draw a third one that is equivalent to the consecutive application of the other two.

 ![Composition of morphisms](composition.svg)

 Formally, this requirement says that there should exist an operation (denoted with the symbol **•**) such that for each two functions **g: A → B** and **f: B → C**, there exists exactly one function **(f • g): A → C**.